Riders stranded in theme park power cut

 - Flying Scotsman steam sets off fire alarm

-The theme park confirmed that no emergency services were called to deal with the situation and said no-one needed medical help.
+The theme park confirmed that no emergency services were called to deal with the situation and said no-one required medical help.

-Apologising to visitors, the spokeswoman said people would have their tickets revalidated so they could return and enjoy the rides at a later date.
+Marianne McGoldrick, a member of the theme park's senior team, said: "Our guests are our number one priority and we understand the disappointment this would've caused.
+As a result we are re-validating everyone's tickets from today to be used up until Tuesday 31 July."

 Chessington's operator Merlin Entertainments saw a fall in visitor numbers in 2015 at Alton Towers after a crash on the Smiler ride at the Staffordshire park.